More Information

 About the Center for Primary Research and Training (CFPRT)

+The Center for Primary Research and Training (CFPRT) is a UCLA Library Special Collections (LSC) program that equips emerging scholars with the skills to use primary sources effectively.
+The center pairs graduate students from various academic fields with projects that match their expertise.
 Since its creation in 2004 — funded by a generous gift from The Ahmanson Foundation — the CFPRT has employed over 200 students.
 These scholars have processed archival collections, conducted oral histories, curated digital exhibits and contributed to departmental outreach efforts.
 This important work has made some of the Library’s most valuable resources widely discoverable.
+The CFPRT is committed to creating a welcoming space for students to work collaboratively, actively participate in the archival process, and engage with primary sources.

 Eligibility